cyoulabel/ha-wa-bridge/README.md

       # - NONE    → disable logging for incoming messages
       - INCOMING_MESSAGE_LOG_LEVEL=FULL

+      # Where incoming media (images/voice notes/stickers) is saved.
+      # Keep this OUTSIDE of any publicly-served path (e.g. not under
+      # a web-exposed "www" folder) — media isn't meant to be public.
+      - MEDIA_DIR=/config/whatsapp/media

       # Comma-separated group names — only these groups are forwarded (optional)
       # - ALLOWED_GROUPS=Family Group,Work Team